 Our team of trusted legal professionals are always ready to find a collaborative and effective solution to your situation.
 Contact our family law firm in Toronto for the expert advice you deserve.

-Kristen participates in continuing legal education and speaks at programs of various associations, including the Law Society of Upper Canada, Law Society of Manitoba, Osgoode Professional Development and the Advocates Society.
-Kristen has written articles for Lawyers Weekly and the Law Times.
+Kristen participates in continuing legal education and speaks at programs of various associations, including the Law Society of Ontario, Law Society of Manitoba, Osgoode Professional Development and the Advocates Society.
+Kristen has also written articles for Lawyers Weekly and the Law Times.

 Andrew Chris is devoted to all aspects of family law, including divorce, custody and access, child and spousal support, property division, separation agreements, marriage contracts and cohabitation agreements.